sebasjm/hagrid-keyserver/README.md

 Building
 --------

-Hagrid consists of a Rust and a NPM project.
-While the web server is implemented in Rust, templates and CSS is bundled using NPM and Webpack.
-Building the Rust part requires a working nightly Rust toolchain.
+Building Hagrid requires a working nightly Rust toolchain.
 The easiest way to get the toolchain is to download [rustup](https://rustup.rs).
 After rustup is installed, get the nightly compiler and tools: